Jared Cowen: International play

 Cowen helped Canada West win the bronze medal at the 2008 World U-17 Hockey Challenge.
 In the tournament, he had seven assists in six games en route to being named player of the game for Team West three times.
 Cowen was also an assistant captain on Canada's gold medal-winning team in the 2008 Ivan Hlinka Memorial Tournament as well as having been one of five underage players on Canada's gold medal-winning team in the 2008 IIHF World U18 Championships.

 Cowen was invited to Team Canada's selection camp for the 2010 World Junior Championships held in Regina during December 2009.
-Cowen was selected to Team Canada for the event.
+Cowen was selected to Team Canada for the event, which won the silver medal at the event but did not play much.
 On December 19, 2010, Cowen was named alternate captain for the 2011 Canadian junior national team to Ryan Ellis of the Windsor Spitfires, along with his fellow returnees, Brayden Schenn of the Brandon Wheat Kings and Calvin de Haan of the Oshawa Generals.
+He won another silver medal with that team.